Irvin J. Borowsky: Philanthropy and later life

 In 2000, Borowsky founded the National Liberty Museum, which has welcomed over 500,000 visitors from throughout the world.
-They come to participate in the museum's unique programs and exhibitions that address freedom, peace and conflict resolution; to celebrate the diverse heritage and tradition that gives the nation strength and purpose.
+They come to participate in the museum's programs and exhibitions that address freedom, peace and conflict resolution; to celebrate the diverse heritage and tradition that gives the nation strength and purpose.
 The Teacher Training Programs and the Education Center of the museum have received plaudits from throughout the educational community and is approved by the Pennsylvania and New Jersey Departments of Education.
 The contemporary art that is incorporated into every exhibit symbolizes the "art of liberty" and has been noted as one of the most original and effective teaching models in the nation.

 Borowsky's philanthropic outreach reflected his personal interest in art, education, and social services.
 His Board affiliations included the Salvation Army, the University of the Arts (as Vice-Chairman), the Jewish Community Centers and more.
 He was the major funder of the National Liberty Museum and served as Chairman of that institution, which he founded.
 His contributions connected him to libraries, schools and the arts.
 He was the recipient of numerous awards including those from the Salvation Army, University of the Arts (Philadelphia), Printing Industries of America, Ben-Gurion University of the Negev, Foreign Policy Research Institute, United Way, city of Philadelphia, Alliance of Contemporary Glass Art, Federation of Charities, and Boys Town Jerusalem.

 In 2013 Borowsky and his wife donated one million dollars to Temple University's Tyler School of Art.
 The extensive Borowsky Center For Glass Art includes visiting master lectures and serves a large student body.

 The Borowsky Glass Studios at the University of The Arts awards an annual international Borowsky Glass Prize.

 In 2014 Borowsky received an honorary degree from Drexel University.